jaws/jaws/docs/source/API.md

-# Modification
+# API

-## Adding new variables to a network
+## Adding new variables to an existing network
 ___

 Each network has a list of variables (from raw file) that are known to `JAWS` at: